codefuse-ai/codefuse-devops-eval/README.md

 DevOps-Eval is a comprehensive evaluation suite specifically designed for foundation models in the DevOps field.
 We hope DevOps-Eval could help developers, especially in the DevOps field, track the progress and analyze the important strengths/shortcomings of their models.

-📚 This repo contains questions and exercises related to DevOps, including the AIOps.
+📚 This repo contains questions and exercises related to DevOps, including the AIOps, ToolLearning;

-💥️ There are currently **5977** multiple-choice questions spanning 8 diverse general categories, as shown [below](images/data_info.png).
+💥️ There are currently **7486** multiple-choice questions spanning 8 diverse general categories, as shown [below](images/data_info.png).

 🔥 There are a total of **2840** samples in the AIOps subcategory, covering scenarios such as **log parsing**, **time series anomaly detection**, **time series classification**, **time series forecasting**, and **root cause analysis**.

+🔧 There are a total of **1509** samples in the ToolLearning subcategory, covering 239 tool scenes across 59 fields.

 <p align="center"> <a href="resources/devops_diagram_zh.jpg"> <img src="images/data_info.png" style="width: 100%;" id="data_info"></a></p>

 ## 🔔 News
+* **[2023.12.27]** Add 1509 **ToolLearning** samples, covering 239 tool categories across 59 fields; Release the associated evaluation leaderboard;
 * **[2023.11.27]** Add 487 operation scene samples and 640 time series forecasting samples; Update the Leaderboard;
 * **[2023.10.30]** Add the AIOps Leaderboard.
 * **[2023.10.25]** Add the AIOps samples, including log parsing, time series anomaly detection, time series classification and root cause analysis.